MOTM · Integrating Sport & Physical Activity

 Inclusive activity tips

-• Acknowledge that energy, health and mood vary; offer rest options.
+• Acknowledge that energy, health and mood vary; adapt intensity and offer rest options.

 Tips for mentors: initiating activity-based meetings